diogob/postgres-websockets/README.md

 ```
 ws://chat/eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJtb2RlIjoicncifQ.QKGnMJe41OFZcjz_qQSplmWAmVd_hmVjijKUNoJYpis
 ```
-When the token contains a "channel" claim, the value of that claim has precedence over the requested channel.
+When the token contains a `channels` claim, the value of that claim should be a list of allowed channels.
+Any requested channel not set in that claim will result in an error opening the connection.
+Tokens without the `channels` claim (like the example above) are capable of opening connections to any channel, so be careful when issuing those.

 2. Giving only the token

-When you inform only the token on the websocket address, the channel must be present in the claims of your token.
+When you inform only the token on the websocket address, the `channels` claim must be present.
+In this case all channels present in the claim will be available simultaneously in the same connection.
+This is useful for clients that need to monitor or boradcast a set of channels, being more convenient than managing multiple websockets.
 The address will look like:
 ```
 ws://eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJtb2RlIjoicnciLCJjaGFubmVsIjoiY2hhdCJ9.fEm6P7GHeJWZG8OtZhv3H0JdqPljE5dainvsoupM9pA
 ```